Kava culture: Vanuatu

 In Vanuatu, kava is traditionally drunk at night in a place called a nakamal.
 Nakamals are village club houses and in many areas are open only to men.
 Kava is normally drunk from an empty coconut shell.

 In urban areas of Vanuatu there are large numbers of kava bars, which are open to men and in some cases, women.
 The availability of kava is signalled by a lantern at the entrance, and many kava bars are identified by the colour of their light.
 In these bars, kava is generally served in plastic or glass bowls instead of coconut shells.

 In all these venues the emphasis is more on recreational purposes and socializing than on the spiritual or medicinal qualities of kava consumption.

 In northern and central Vanuatu, kava roots are traditionally ground using hand-held stone grinders, while in southern Vanuatu the traditional method of preparation involves chewing the roots, then spitting the resulting paste into a container.
 Current methods involve preparation in rams (in which kava is pounded in a section of pipe), meat-mincers, and mechanical grinders.
 After grinding the kava is mixed with water and sieved before serving.

 The residue from kava preparation, known as makas (a Bislama term derived from megasse "sugar cane residue"), may be re-used to prepare additional batches of the drink, although these are much weaker than the original batch.

 On Survivor: Vanuatu, contestant Chad Crittenden briefly fell ill after drinking a rather potent kava during a native ceremony he attended as a reward.

 Continental United States

 Kava is legal in the United States and is often served in specialty kava bars.
 Patrons at kava bars vary from those who use it recreationally (similar to alcohol or legal recreational marijuana in states with licensed retailers) and those who believe in its healing effects, though these have not been proven or tested by the FDA.
 Kava is sometimes served in the United States alongside the more controversial kratom, a leaf with effects similar to opiates when served as a tea or brew.
-The first kava bar in the United States, Nakava, was opened in Boca Raton, Florida in 2002 by Jeffrey Bowman.
+The first kava bar in the United States, Nakava, was opened in Boca Raton, Florida in 2002 by Laurent Olivier, Diane Lysogorski, and Jeffrey Bowman.